What is Manual Lymphatic Drainage (MLD) and how does it help with surgery?

-For liposuction, where the damage to the lymphatic system from the cannula is more extensive, it may be necessary to follow a professional and home treatment plan for several weeks to a few months post-surgery to fully re-establish healthy lymphatic flow.
+With liposuction (including BBL), damage to the lymphatic system from the cannula is more extensive and it can take several weeks to a few months to fully re-establish healthy lymphatic flow.

-One of the primary goals of early MLD treatment is to assist the body in healing which helps prevent seromas and fibrosis and reduces scarring.
+One of the primary goals of early MLD treatment for all surgeries is to assist the body in healing tissue damaged by surgery to help prevent more serious long-term issues like seromas and fibrosis.

 Both seromas and fibrosis need to be treated as soon as you notice them, the longer you wait the more difficult (but not impossible) they are to treat.
-First and foremost, please check with your Doctor about any concerns you have.
+First and foremost, please check with your doctor about any concerns.

-If you didn’t receive MLD immediately after surgery, don’t despair.
+If you didn’t receive MLD immediately after surgery and your doctor has some concerns, don’t despair.
 Our bodies have an amazing ability to heal with the right assistance.